 The bite valve cover is durable and provides a good covering to your water preventing it from getting too cold (or too hot if you plan to use this versatile bag in warmer conditions).
 The zipper is of long-lasting quality, so once you have your hydration pack, expect it to be with you for seasons to come.

 It is available in black.
 The product has dimensions of 15.4″x 1.8″ x 9.6 inches and weighs around 8.5 ounces.

-- It is easy to refill the water bladder quickly.
+- It is easy to refill the bladder quickly.

-- Nicely insulated so the water does not freeze off in extreme cold skiing trips.
+- Nicely insulated so there is no freeze off in extreme cold skiing trips.

 - It can be comfortably worn underneath your jacket, as well as over your clothes.

 - The hydration pack does not have any additional storage, other than the bladder.

 - Wearing it under your jacket could get a bit uncomfortable at times.
 You have to wear it under your jacket in extremely cold weather (especially when you are skiing down the slopes) to avoid freezing.

 - The hose of the hydration pack can easily detach from the bladder.